 Here is a quote by Soleri that brings to life the odd but still inspiring ideas of the architect.

 “A process architecture, space organizing itself, aware and use of the sun presence, in moving incrementally (the six phases) into higher degrees of complexity, the urbanizing process.

-Each apse exedra leaf “knows” more than the preceding, not out of magic, but out of experience (of the preceding).
+Each apse exedra leaf “knows” more than the preceding, not out of magic, but out of the experience (of the preceding).
 The enriching experience of a growing urban effect.
-It is the prototypical instrument adding accesses to the richer sound which the players, residents and guest, might want to employ while growing from 100 to 5000 or so.” —Paolo Soleri
+It is the prototypical instrument adding accesses to the richer sound which the players, residents, and guest, might want to employ while growing from 100 to 5000 or so.” —Paolo Soleri